 The estimated frequency of occurrence is based exclusively on internal data.

-The qualitative component is focused on the assessment of the risk profile of each unit and is based on the identification of relevant scenarios.
-The Companies are involved during the phases of: identification of the processes and risks to be assessed; assessmente of risks by process managers in charge; identification of possible mitigation plans; sharing of priorities and technical-economic feasibility of mitigation actions during scenario discussions with Head Office functions.
+The qualitative component focuses on the evaluation of the risk profile of each unit and is based on the identification of relevant scenarios.
+In this framework, the companies are involved in process and risk identification, risk evaluation by process managers, identification of possible mitigation plans, discussion (in scenario-sharing sessions) of priorities and technical-economic feasibility of mitigation actions with the H.O. units.

-The AMA model, which had been run-

-ning in parallel for two years prior to final approval, ensured a more conscious management of operational risk and a gradual reduction of risk within the Group.
+The AMA model, which had been running in parallel for two years prior to final approval, ensured a better informed management of operational risk and a gradual reduction of risk within the Group.

-Furthermore, in 2009 the Group completed an important project to rationalise the insurance plans inherited from the various extraordinary transactions carried out in recent years.
+In 2009 the Group completed an important project to rationalise the insurance plans inherited from the various extraordinary transactions carried out in recent years.

-Consequently, the policies were redefined to ensure greater coverage both in terms of events and of widening the scope of application.
+events and of widening the scope of application.
 The deductibles and maximum limits were therefore adjusted to make the transfer of operational risk more effective.
 At present, pending revision of the regulations of reference, the Montepaschi Group has taken the decision not to use such policies to any extent in order to reduce capital requirements.
 However, in the future the Group intends to consider the use of operational risk transfer techniques, properly documented and in line with the provisions of Circular 263, for the purpose of reducing capital requirements.